avintas/aska-web/docs/misc/PENALTY_BOX_PHILOSOPHER_CATEGORIES.md

-# Penalty Box Philosopher Categories
+# Rink Philosopher Themes

 ## Wisdom Themes

-**Penalty Box Philosopher** is separate from Facts.
-It focuses on Wisdom Hockey content with the following themes:
+**Rink Philosopher** uses themes to organize wisdom content.
+The following themes are available:

-1. Coach Wisdom
+1. The Chirp
-2. Player Quotes
+2. The Flow
-3. Mental Game
+3. The Grind
-4. Habits and Routines
+4. The Room
-5. Leadership Lessons
+5. The Code
-6. Short Stories
+6. The Stripes
-7. Moments

-**Total: 7 wisdom themes**
+**Total: 6 wisdom themes**

 ---

 ## Implementation Notes

-- These themes are displayed in the theme cloud on the Penalty Box Philosopher page
+- These themes are displayed in the theme cloud on the Rink Philosopher page
-- Clicking a theme filters items from `collection_hockey_motivate` where:
+- Clicking a theme filters items from `collection_hockey_culture` where:
-  - `attribution = "Penalty Box Philosopher"` (or "Philosopher", "Penalty Box")
+  - `attribution = "Rink Philosopher"`
-  - `category = [selected theme]`
+  - `theme = [selected theme]`
-- Daily Set comes from `pub_shareables_motivational` table (special construct)
+- Daily Selection comes from `collection_hockey_culture` filtered by `attribution = "Rink Philosopher"`
 - Each theme displays first 12 items in a 3×4 grid

 ---